aws-samples/sample-serverless-mcp-servers/lambda-ops-mcp-server/README.md

 This sample demonstrates how to build an MCP Server to support AWS Lambda function operations.
 Specifically, it showcases the discovery of Lambda functions running on deprecated or soon-to-be-deprecated runtimes and provides a workflow for upgrading them to a supported runtime version.
 The implementation can be extended to support additional operational scenarios based on your environment's requirements.

-Use this MCP Server for sample and education purposes only.
-DO NOT USE IT FOR PRODUCTION ENVIRONMENTS.
+IMPORTANT: Use this MCP Server for sample and education purposes only.
+THIS TOOL MAKES CHANGES TO FUNCTIONS IN YOUR ACCOUNT.
+DO NOT USE IT FOR YOUR PRODUCTION ENVIRONMENTS.

 ## Demo